This is a best prospect industry sector for this country. Includes a market overview and trade data.

 The Czech energy sector is largely built around two large nuclear plants and several smaller conventional coal power plants.
 Nuclear and coal power plants provide primarily baseload power at a high level of utilization, while gas fired units, reservoir hydro and pumped storage provide flexible generation.
 Recent rises in costs of carbon credits have made coal power plants almost financially inviable.

-In 2021, Czech gross electricity production reached 84.9 terawatt-hours (TWh), while domestic consumption was around 73.6 TWh.
-The Czech energy mix was made up of 54.03 percent fossil fuels (43.89 percent lignite, 9.89 percent natural gas, etc.), 40.41 percent nuclear power, and 5.56 percent renewables (3.31 percent biomass, 1.65 percent solar, 0.61 percent water, etc.).
+In 2022, Czech gross electricity production reached 78.8 terawatt-hours (TWh), while domestic consumption was around 60.4 TWh.
+The Czech energy mix was made up of 53.60 percent fossil fuels (47.50 percent lignite, 5.86 percent natural gas, etc.), 40.95 percent nuclear power, and 5.46 percent renewables (3.34 percent biomass, 1.47 percent solar, 0.63 percent water, etc.).
+The first green hydrogen electrolyzer powered by solar energy in the Czech Republic started in May 2023 with production capacity of about 100 kilograms per day / 8,000 kilograms of green hydrogen per year.

-National objectives:
+National Objectives

 - Maintain energy independence and energy security